TobyKeech/Project2-QA/README.md

 # ${\textsf{\color{pink}Things to look at next iteration }}$ 👀

+# ✨ ${\textsf{\color{pink}Issues Faced }}$ ✨
+🌺 Git merge conflicts.
+🌺 Branch Deviations and general tidyness of these.
+🌺 Passing information of backend to the frontend.
+🌺 Database first approach caused problems with relationships and foreign keys.
+🌺 Delete Method-implementation of cascading delete.

 # ✨ ${\textsf{\color{pink}Contributing }}$ ✨

 Project is an open-source project and we welcome contributions from the community.